The 12 Greatest Political Comebacks in American History

 The top three: losing the White House and taking it back

 Trump's 2024 return ranks first on depth of defeat, measured strictly by the record.
 After the certified 2020 loss, he was impeached a second time in January 2021 and acquitted 57-43, the most bipartisan conviction vote ever recorded against a president but ten short of removal (U.S. Senate roll call, Feb.
 13, 2021).
 In May 2024 a New York jury convicted him on 34 felony counts of falsifying business records, the first criminal conviction of a former president.
 Six months later he won the presidency: 312 electoral votes, 31 states, and 77,284,118 votes, 49.8 percent to Kamala Harris's 48.3 (FEC, official 2024 presidential general election results).
-No American politician has returned to the presidency from a comparable documented position.
+No American politician has returned to the presidency from a comparable documented position, which is why his Depth of Defeat, Height of Return, and Rarity subscores are the highest on the board at 40, 38, and 20.

 Nixon ranks second because his hole was two elections deep.
-The 1960 loss was the closest popular vote of the century, 0.17 percent; the 1962 California governor's race was not close, and his concession press conference was treated by national media as a political obituary.
+The 1960 loss was the closest popular vote of the century, 0.17 percent, a margin of 112,827 ballots; the 1962 California governor's race was not close, and his concession press conference was treated by national media as a political obituary.
 ABC aired a program titled The Political Obituary of Richard Nixon.
-Six years later he won the presidency by half a million votes, and four years after that carried 49 states.
+Six years later he won the presidency by half a million votes, and four years after that carried 49 states with 520 electoral votes, one of the largest landslides in the record (National Archives, Electoral College results, 1968 and 1972).
 Cleveland ranks third: his 1888 defeat came while winning the popular vote by about 90,000, and his 1892 restoration, 277 electoral votes to Harrison's 145, made him the answer to a trivia question that stood alone until 2024 (National Archives).
+Cleveland's Rarity meter reads a full 20; his Depth of Defeat is lower than the top two because a single lost reelection, even one won on the popular vote, is a shallower hole than two consecutive defeats or a felony conviction.

 Comebacks from ruin: polio, impeachment, and the House of Representatives

-Three entries fell through floors deeper than an election night.
+Three entries fell through floors deeper than an election night, and the composite treats non-electoral catastrophe as real depth.
 Franklin Roosevelt was 38 when he ran for vice president on the losing 1920 ticket and 39 when polio permanently paralyzed his legs in August 1921 (FDR Presidential Library, polio archive).
-Seven years later he won the New York governorship by under one percentage point while Al Smith, the man who drafted him to run, lost the state itself.
-Four years after that he won 472 electoral votes and 42 states.
+Seven years later he won the New York governorship by under one percentage point, roughly 25,000 votes, while Al Smith, the man who drafted him to run, lost the state itself.
+Four years after that he won 472 electoral votes and 42 states, the highest Height of Return meter on the list at a full 40, tied only with the largest landslides.
+His Depth of Defeat scores 32: a paralytic illness at 39 is a physical hole no ballot measures, but he had not lost the presidency itself.

 Andrew Johnson's fall was constitutional: the first presidential impeachment, with acquittal by the margin of one senator, Edmund Ross of Kansas, on May 16, 1868 (U.S. Senate Historical Office).
 Tennessee's legislature sent him back to the Senate in January 1875, the only time a former president has entered that chamber, and senators of both parties applauded him onto the floor he had been tried in.
+His Depth of Defeat reads 34 and his Rarity a full 20, but his Height of Return is only 18, because a Senate seat, however singular, sits below the presidency on the office ladder this ranking uses.
 John Quincy Adams inverted the trajectory: after losing the presidency 178-83 in 1828, he accepted what contemporaries considered a demotion, a House seat, in 1830, then converted it into the most consequential post-presidency on record, 17 years capped by the December 1844 repeal of the gag rule that had barred antislavery petitions (Biographical Directory of the U.S. Congress).
-Depth of defeat and height of return can run in either order.
+His Rarity meter also reads 20; his Height of Return, 16, is the lowest office on the list.
+Depth of defeat and height of return can run in either order, and these two entries prove the meters are independent.

 The comeback as campaign: Truman, Jackson, Reagan

-Some comebacks happen inside a single race.
+Some comebacks happen inside a single race, where the fall and the return are separated by months, not years.
 Truman's 1948 hole was unanimity itself: Gallup's final poll showed him five points down, fifty of fifty newspaper experts polled by Newsweek picked Dewey, and his party had split three ways, with Strom Thurmond taking the Dixiecrat South and Henry Wallace the Progressive left.
 The certified count gave Truman 49.6 percent, a 4.5-point margin, and 303 electoral votes, and the Tribune's early edition became the most famous photograph in American electoral history (Truman Library, Election of 1948).
+His Depth of Defeat scores 24 because the defeat was reputational rather than a lost election; his Height of Return, 34, reflects a full presidential term won outright.

 Years from defining defeat to the comeback victory